Macomb County Jail

 Visitation Information

 • Inmates will be allowed two (2) visits per week with up to three (3) visitors for approximately thirty (30) minutes.
-Certain trusties are granted three (3) visits per week.
+Certain trustees are granted three (3) visits per week.

-• All friends\family visits are conducted via video visitation (either on site or remotely).
-Please refer to www.icsolutions.com for details.
+• All friends\family visits are conducted via video visitation (either on-site or remotely).
+Please refer to ICSolutions for details.

-• Visitors must register at least 24 hours prior to the visit, but no more then two weeks in advance.
+• Visitors must register at least 24 hours before the visit, but no more than two weeks in advance.

 • Visitors may visit up to five (5) inmates in custody (individually).